mtnvencenzo/cezzis-com-cocktails-web/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For questions, issues, or contributions, please:
-- Open an issue in this repository
-- Contact the development team
-- Review the documentation in the `/docs` folder

 ---